redox-os/website/content/news/this-week-in-redox-33.md

 ## TL;DR

-Hello and welcome back to another issue of TWiR!
+Hello and welcome back to another issue of TWiRx!

-First of all, apologies for disappearing for a while but I've been super busy at work these last few weeks.
+First of all, apologies for disappearing for a while but I've been super busy at work.

 With that out of the way, let's start our tour!

-The fact that I was super busy these last couple of weeks did not mean that the rest of the team was idle too, in fact, they were super busy and because of that, I have a ton of progress to share!
+The fact that I was super busy these last couple of weeks did not mean that the rest of the team was idle too, in fact, they were super busy which means I have a ton of progress to share!

-Lets's star with the main repo where [@sajattack](https://github.com/sajattack) and [@HarryU](https://github.com/HarryU) made some fixes to the `bootstrap.sh` script and [@dlrobertson](https://github.com/dlrobertson) made possible to keep debug info in a `.sym` file.
+Lets's start with the main repo where [@sajattack](https://github.com/sajattack) and [@HarryU](https://github.com/HarryU) made some fixes to the `bootstrap.sh` script and [@dlrobertson](https://github.com/dlrobertson) made it possible to keep debug info in a `.sym` file.
 Also, [@jackpot51](https://github.com/jackpot51) switched us to the `smolnetd` network stack!

 The **bootloader** that has been updated to **Redoxfs** version 3.

-In the **kernel** land [@jackpot51](https://github.com/jackpot51) implemented `fchown` and `fchmod`.
+In lower land of the **kernel** [@jackpot51](https://github.com/jackpot51) implemented `fchown` and `fchmod`.
 He also improved multi-core support while [@dlrobertson](https://github.com/dlrobertson) was busy improving the debugging support by preventing the discarding of the `.debug` section as well as documenting on how to use `gdb`.

 Keeping things low level (not really because Redox drivers are in userspace ;)), we have the **drivers** where [@jackpot51](https://github.com/jackpot51) made some `vesad` related updates in `ransid` and a fix of an error (`E0133`) on `pcid` was shipped by [@ghatdev](https://github.com/ghatdev).

-Also driver-related is **ransid**, the ANSI terminal driver, who got two new versions released (`0.4.4` and `0.4.5`) containing the ICH implementation and some fixes to DCH.
+Also driver-related is **ransid**, the ANSI terminal driver, who got two new versions released (`0.4.4` and `0.4.5`) containing an ICH implementation and fixes to DCH.

 The system call interface, AKA the **syscall** crate saw the birth of `fchown` and `fchmod` which should make porting easier.

 Before departing from the lower level layer we have **Redoxfs** with it's new major version, 3, with a new block size of `4096` bytes.
-This new version also includes an updated lock format, changes to set block size programmatically, a simplified disk cache and implementations of `fchmod` and `fchown`.
+This new version also includes changes enabling to set block size programmatically, a simplified disk cache and implementations of `fchmod` and `fchown`.

 That's it with low level stuff.
 Let's move up in the stack!

 What do we have there?
-Well, unsurprisingly we are gonna start with **Ion**.
-As almost always it was a busy period for the **Ion** folks.
+Well, unsurprisingly, **Ion** is the first.
+As always it was a busy period for the **Ion** folks.
 Notably: The addition of the `status`, `bool`, and `is` builtins by [@Sag0Sag0](https://github.com/Sag0Sag0) as well as the migration to XDG and the implementation of a "command not found" hook by [@jD91mZM2](https://github.com/jD91mZM2).
 All of that along [@mmstick](https://github.com/mmstick)'s work on implementation of recursive aliases, the start of the migration of the error handling to the `failure` crate, the implementation of `huponexit` and the fixed to multi-line array assignments.

-Continuing our trip, we have the **cookbook**, our software packages recipes repository.
+Continuing our trip, we stop at the **cookbook**, our software packages recipes repository.
 Let's see, we have new packages for: `libzip`, `libpng`, `cmatrix`, `netdb`, `mdp`, `TiMidity++` and the `GeneralUser GS` sound fonts along with a big increase in the set of binaries we use from `uutils`.

-Switching gears to GUI related stuff we have **Orbclient** where [@robbycerantola](https://github.com/robbycerantola) implemented antialiased circles and lines.
+Switching gears to the GUI is **Orbclient** where [@robbycerantola](https://github.com/robbycerantola) implemented antialiased circles and lines.

-Also in the GUI department, is the **Orbtk** toolkit with a new version `0.2.26` including a `Grid` by [@FloVanGH](https://github.com/FloVanGH), fixes to label backgrounds, splitting of CSS into separate files, addition of border radii to button to `Button` and many more from [@jackpot51](https://github.com/jackpot51), without forgetting [@jsalzbergedu](https://github.com/jsalzbergedu) who allowed the user to specify a theme.
+Also in the GUI department, the **Orbtk** toolkit saw new version `0.2.26` including a `Grid` by [@FloVanGH](https://github.com/FloVanGH), fixes to label backgrounds, splitting of CSS into separate files, addition of border radii to button to `Button` and many more from [@jackpot51](https://github.com/jackpot51), without forgetting [@jsalzbergedu](https://github.com/jsalzbergedu) who allowed the user to specify a theme.

-**Orbutils** was the object of [@BojanKogoj](https://github.com/BojanKogoj)'s attention this period with updates on the run instructions were and the addition of a new shinny `Calendar` app. [@MggMuggins](https://github.com/MggMuggins) was also busy updating all the code related to `redox_users` as we changed that API quite a lot during the last few weeks.
+**Orbutils** was the object of [@BojanKogoj](https://github.com/BojanKogoj)'s attention this period with updates on the run instructions and the addition of a new shinny `Calendar` app.
+Also, [@MggMuggins](https://github.com/MggMuggins) updated all the code related to `redox_users` as we changed that API quite a lot during the last few weeks.

-Next on the queue, is **Orbterm**, the terminal emulator. **Orbterm** released two new versions: `0.3.1` and `0.3.2` with improved resize performance by [@jackpot51](https://github.com/jackpot51) and the extraction of width and heights into fields by [@xTibor](https://github.com/xTibor).
+Next in the queue, is **Orbterm**, the terminal emulator. **Orbterm** released two new versions: `0.3.1` and `0.3.2` with improved resize performance by [@jackpot51](https://github.com/jackpot51) and the extraction of width and heights into fields by [@xTibor](https://github.com/xTibor).

 **Sodium**, the text editor got a bit of love from [@sajattack](https://github.com/sajattack) who made a change to infer file to save to from file opened.

-On the utils section, the **userutils** crate was under heavy refactoring and improvement primarily by [@MggMuggins](https://github.com/MggMuggins) who implemented `groupadd` and `useradd` as well refactotring of almost all the rest of the tools.
-Related to this work is the work of [@goyox86](https://github.com/goyox86) on the **redox_users** crate improving error handling and propagation by moving it to the `failure` crate. [@MggMuggins](https://github.com/MggMuggins) also extended `redox_users` API with the `add_user`, `add_group` and `get_gid` functions.
+On the utils section, the **userutils** crate was under heavy refactoring and improvement primarily by [@MggMuggins](https://github.com/MggMuggins) who added `groupadd` and `useradd` as well refactored of almost all the rest of the tools.
+Related to this work is the one done by [@goyox86](https://github.com/goyox86) on the **redox_users** crate improving error handling and propagation by moving it to the `failure` crate. [@MggMuggins](https://github.com/MggMuggins) also extended `redox_users` API with the `add_user`, `add_group` and `get_gid` functions.

 The **coreutils** package got lots of attention too.
-Here [@Mojo4242](https://github.com/Mojo4242) simplified `dd`, [@Tommoa](https://github.com/Tommoa) made a performance improvements for `cat`, while [@jackpot51](https://github.com/jackpot51) was shipping `chown` and using more utilities from `uutils` instead of our own.
+Here [@Mojo4242](https://github.com/Mojo4242) simplified `dd`, [@Tommoa](https://github.com/Tommoa) made some performance improvements for `cat`, while [@jackpot51](https://github.com/jackpot51) was shipping `chown` and using more utilities from `uutils` instead of our own.

 Lastly but not least is **extrautils** who experienced a small change to use `cksum` from `uutils`.

 Phew!
-That was a lot!
+That was a lot of work <3

+See you soon!

 ## Redox